Rules of Pickleball and Singles & Doubles Scoring

 Singles scoring in pickleball is similar to doubles scoring except there is no second server on the serving team.
 If your score is an even number, you should serve from the right service court.
 If your score is odd, you should serve from the left service court.
 The score is called as the server’s score and then the receiver’s score.

-For more information about how to keep score in pickleball, visit https://usapickleball.org/.
+For more information about how to keep score in pickleball and the rules of pickleball, visit https://usapickleball.org/.

 Just like the perfect third shot drop you'd love it when our weekly newsletter hits!
 Become an insider today!